OctopusDeploy/blog/blog/2022-02/from-zero-to-octopus-hero-part-1/index.md

 I had a few false starts because I assumed I knew what to do and didn't read [the documentation](https://octopus.com/docs/administration/high-availability).

-A benefit of working with virtual machines is you can delete them and start again when you make a mistake while learning a new product or concept.
+Thankfully, when working with virtual machines you can delete them and start again when you make a mistake while learning a new product or concept.
 And I took advantage of that functionality!

 My false starts taught me how important the Master Key is to your Octopus Deploy environment, and [how to recover](https://octopus.com/docs/administration/managing-infrastructure/lost-master-key) without a backup of your Key.